Our Yoga

 Lineage and Transmission

-The teaching at Citta Flow draws from the Living Peace Yoga approach, which is rooted in the broader lineage of T. Krishnamacharya.
+The teaching at Citta Flow draws from the Living Peace Yoga approach and the Svastha Yoga & Ayurveda system, both of which are deeply rooted in the lineage of T. Krishnamacharya (often called "Father of Modern Yoga).
 From this foundation, yoga is understood as adaptable, intelligent, and responsive to the individual rather than defined by fixed form.

-Within this lineage, Ginny Clarke’s teaching integrates the breadth of yoga practice — including movement, breathwork, meditation, and philosophy — with a strong emphasis on education, self-responsibility, and embodied awareness.
-Her approach is influenced by studies with teachers such as Ganesh Mohan and Simon Borg-Olivier, supporting a functional, experiential understanding of the body, breath, and nervous system.
-The emphasis is on helping students develop clarity, mobility, and a more intimate relationship with their own experience.
+• Ginny Clarke’s (Living Peace Yoga) teaching integrates the breadth of yoga practice — including movement, breathwork, meditation, and philosophy — with a strong emphasis on education, self-responsibility, and embodied awareness.
+Her approach is influenced by studies with Simon Borg-Olivier (Yoga Synergy) and further studies in Yoga Therapy with Dr. Ganesh Mohan.
+Her emphasis is on helping students develop clarity, mobility, and a more intimate relationship with their own experience.

-Greg Clarke (Hanuman Das) brings the meditative and philosophical dimension of the practice.
-His teaching is shaped by his teacher, Ram Dass, and focuses on self-inquiry, presence, and the integration of spiritual awareness into everyday life.
+• Greg Clarke, Hanuman Das ( Living Peace Yoga) brings the meditative and philosophical dimension of the practice.
+Hanuman Das is a devotee Neem Karoli Baba (Maharaji), and he was led to him by his teacher, Ram Dass whose practical and truthful sharing of his experiences has and still does inspire him today.
 Yoga is approached as a path of remembering — a return to clarity, compassion, and inner steadiness.
+Hanuman Dass has also written and published two books Omservations and Peaceman.

 Together, these influences shape how yoga is taught at Citta Flow — with an emphasis on simplicity, awareness, and sustainable practice.